epfl-cs358/2024fa-gyrocycle/docs/guide/software-setup.md

 The other sliders are for the Servo and the propulsion motor.
 Use them to steer the bike and make it go forward/backward.

-::: tip TODO
+::: info
-Tell the reader whether the bike is expected to balance while in motion, once the bicycle is done.
-There's no point in documenting what might change.
+Because of technical difficulties, we could not test the balancing software while in motion, so be careful if you try it.

+If you find a good configuration, please [let us know](https://github.com/epfl-cs358/2024fa-gyrocycle/issues/new) so we can try it for ourselves and add it to the documentation.
 :::

 You now have a fully working reproduction of what we did as a semester project!